 a form of "GeoTime" mobile search, where the query is not an explicit string but a context

-such as longitute and latitude or some sensor data.
+such as longitude and latitude or some sensor data.

+In fact we will include a LOCAL type of query in NTCIR-10, which comprises a location name and a type of facility (e.g. “tokyo hotel”), and is somewhat connected to the GeoTime task.

 However we do feel that it is too early to tackle these problems within the 1CLICK framework.